Grounds For Harassment Lawsuit

 • The victim can be anyone who suffered from offensive conduct.

-• Unlawful harassment can be occurred without any economic injury to, or discharge of, the victim.
+• Unlawful harassment can occur without any economic injury to or discharge of the victim.

 Prevention is the best way to abolish harassment in the workplace.
 Employers should take adequate initiatives to prevent and correct unlawful harassment.
 They should clearly announce to the employees that illegal harassment is not tolerated in the workplace.

-They should establish a significant complaint or grievance process that provides anti-harassment training to managers and employees and guides them to take immediate and appropriate action for any harassment complaints.
-They can give a process that helps to sue for harassment.
+They should establish a significant complaint or grievance process that provides anti-harassment training to managers and employees and guides them to take immediate and appropriate action for harassment complaints.
+In addition, they can give a process that helps to sue for harassment.

-Employers should put their efforts to make an environment in which employees feel free to raise their concerns, and confidence in their problems will be considered.
-Employees should directly talk to the harasser that such behavior is not welcome and must stop unless the harasser has to face a legal lawsuit.
-Employees should report harassment at the early stage to the management to prevent its escalation.
+Employers should make an environment where employees feel free to raise their concerns and have confidence that their problems will be considered.
+Employees should directly tell the harasser that such behavior is unwelcome and must stop unless the harasser has to face a legal lawsuit.
+Employees should report harassment at an early stage to the management to prevent its escalation.

-• It put efforts to prevent and promptly correct the harassing behavior.
+• It puts efforts into preventing and promptly correcting the harassing behavior.

 • The employee failed to take advantage of any preventive or corrective measures provided by the employer.

 When an investigation of harassment allegations initiates, EEOC refers to the entire record, including the nature of the conduct and the context in which the alleged situation occurred.
-Whether the harassment is severe or pervasive enough for the legal lawsuit will be made on the grounds for harassment lawsuit.
+Whether the harassment is severe or pervasive enough for the legal lawsuit will be made on the grounds of a harassment lawsuit.

-Laws And Legal Rules That You Should Aware Of Before Suing For Harassment
+Laws And Legal Rules That You Should be Aware Of Before Suing For Harassment

-Harassment is a kind of discrimination from a legal perspective, and it is illegal if harassment is based on specific characteristics of a targeted person like gender, race, weight, age.
-Title VII of the Civil Rights Act of 1964 and the anti-discrimination laws of states prohibit such discrimination.
+Harassment is a kind of discrimination from a legal perspective, and it is illegal if harassment is based on specific characteristics of a targeted person like gender, race, weight, or age.
+Title VII of the Civil Rights Act of 1964 and states’ anti-discrimination laws prohibit such discrimination.

 suing for harassment